Members’ Compliance Policies

 - Implementing MIT Guidelines, and adhering to KEEP’s Porters’ Code in their overall operations.

-- Keeping all group sizes small (max 15 people) to minimise the impact on the local culture and resources.
-It also enables the participants to have a far more independent and interactive experience.
+- Keeping all group sizes small (max 15 people) to minimise the impact on the local culture and resources and allow participants to have a far more independent and interactive experience.

 - Treating people with respect, honour their cultural traditions, and avoid condescending attitudes.
 Encourage your customers to follow this approach by providing them with information about local cultural and religious practices, and suggest they learn some basic phrases in the local language.

-- Regularly investing in the education of guides, leaders, and other field staff by funding their participation in workshops on environmental awareness, as well as responsible and ethical practices.
+- Regularly investing in the education of guides, leaders, and other field staff by funding their participation in workshops on environmental awareness and responsible, ethical practices.

 - Offering a variety of opportunities for local people to engage in and learn from tourism activities in meaningful ways.